Marymount Academy

 Marymount Academy (commonly referred to as Marymount, Académie Marymount) is a public secondary school in Montreal, Quebec, Canada.
 Directed by the English Montreal School Board (EMSB), Marymount offers an International Program of Studies based on the philosophy of the International Baccalaureate Organization (IBO) while still following Quebec Ministerial objectives as well the Regular program of studies (MEQ).
 The school serves around 400 to 500 students of very diverse cultural backgrounds mostly from the borough of Côte-des-Neiges–Notre-Dame-de-Grâce.

 History

 Marymount High School was founded in 1961 and offered programs separately for boys and girls.
 In 1970 these separate programs were merged under the Marymount Comprehensive High School.
-In 1984, Marymount Academy adopted its present name and was relocated to 5100 Cote St. Luc Road, where it currently resides.
+In 1984, Marymount Academy adopted its present name and was relocated to 5100 Côte Saint-Luc Road, where it currently resides.
 By 1990, school uniforms were instituted as compulsory, and in 1996 the International Baccalaureate Program was established.

 Prior to 1998 it was operated by the Montreal Catholic School Commission.